hackclub/thing/docs/0-malted/doc.md

 ---

+Firstly, I need a power source.
+It's 2025, so I want to plug in a USB-C cable.
+I looked for a while and found this.
+It needs 2 5k1Ω resistors on the *CC* lines, which are for negotiating power.
+If you wanted to get serious you can negotiate up to like 20V and >3A IIRC but for this 5V is all I want.
+[A Hack Club alum—Hugo—made an amazing reference guide for USB-C power lines a couple of years ago](https://www.hugohu.me/media/USB-C.Primer.pdf), in which it says to use 5100Ω resistors on both CC1 and CC2 lines to be compatible with fancy USB-C cables and bricks.
+[Here's the 5k1Ω resistor I chose.](https://www.digikey.com/en/products/detail/yageo/RC0402FR-075K1L/726624), and here's the USB-C receptable I found!
+I wrote my thought process leading to finding this specific component at the bottom of the readme.

 I searched for an LDR on Digikey and found the [PDV-P8103](https://www.digikey.com/en/products/detail/advanced-photonix/PDV-P8103/480610).
 Generic photoresistor.
 Great!
 According to the datasheet, is resistance is 0.5MΩ in the dark and 16k-33kΩ in the light.

 > I originally tried to use an [NPN BJT](https://en.wikipedia.org/wiki/Bipolar_junction_transistor) (in writing this doc I kept typing NPM - the rot consumes) that looked good, but I found out that my base current would be too low to drive my LED because of the high voltage divider resistor values.
 I switched to a MOSFET.